aquaMetrics/phytobenthosMetrics/CONTRIBUTING.md

 #### Create new branch

-- Once the issue is discussed, then create a new branch called `issue-1` on github
+- Once the issue is discussed, then create a new branch called `issue-1` on Github
 - Pull to Rstudio (or via command line to your favourite code editor) and Checkout branch `issue-1`
 - Do some coding or documentation etc
 - Add comments as required to explain the *why* rather than the *how*